devcontainers/spec/docs/specs/devcontainer-reference.md

 It is valid that these files may exist in more than one location, so consider providing a mechanism for users to select one when appropriate.

-# Configuration options
+# Orchestration options

+Given the development container specifications does not seek to use its metadata format replace container orchestrator formats, the metadata schema includes optional properties for iteroprerating with different orchestrators.
+Today, the specification includes scenario-specific properties for working without a container orchestrator (by directly referencing an image or Dockerfile) and for using Docker Compose as a simple multi-container orchestrator.
+At the same time, this specification leaves space for further development and implementation of other orchestrator mechanisms and file formats.

-**Development containers** currently support multiple ways to specify the containers that create an environment.
-The following section describes the differences between them.
+The following section describes the differences between those that are supported now.

 ## Image based